 Rosanna is a native Californian who made her way to the Central Valley in 1997.
 Her first career out of college was in the engineering field, but after eight years she had a change of heart.
 She returned to Cal Poly Pomona for a degree in Recreation Administration with an emphasis in Management and Outdoor Education.
 Rosanna earned her MA at Fresno Pacific University in the area of Leadership and Organizational Studies, and is also a graduate of the Fresno Chamber’s Leadership Fresno program.

 Rosanna came to SFC in February of 2008 and has helped create a robust Hikes and Classes Program with STEM oriented Youth Education for area elementary students.
 She is also the California Naturalist coordinator and instructor in collaboration with Fresno State.
-Outside of work, she serves as an adjunct instructor at Clovis Community College where she teaches math and environmental science.
+Outside of work, she serves as an Environmental Education professor with Fresno State where she she is pursuing her PhD in Environmental Leadership.

 Chris Velez, Land Steward

 Chris Velez moved to the Prather foothills with his wife Jamie Carr in 2000.
 They were working at a small Sonoma County specialty nursery and were introduced to organic farming at Santa Rosa Jr. College.
 Chris put his goal of farming on hold while working at Intermountain Nursery and discovered his love for the foothills and native plants.